If you or someone close to you have experienced the loss of a loved one, at some point you’ll probably wonder, How long does grief last?

 Death of a Parent

 This grief may last according to circumstances surrounding your relationship with your parent.
 Most people say their grief lasts from six months to a year to become adapted to the change.
-Perhaps a few years to get back to the way things were before the death.
+As time passes, the roller coaster slowly smooths out.

 Other Significant Relationships